4542elgh/telescope-youtube-mpv.nvim/README.md

             -- Probably wont exhaust your quota (refresh daily) but it is here if you need it maxResults = 25,
             -- Save bandwidth, audio only
-            noVideo = false,
+            noVideo = true,
             -- Only for playlist
             shuffle = false,
             -- MPV will minimize on launch
             minimized = true,
-            -- This is what shows in your buffer list mpvInstanceName = "MPV Youtube Instance",
+            -- This is what shows in your buffer list, only one instance will exist at a time mpvInstanceName = "MPV Youtube Instance",
             -- This is what shows in your Telescope prompt, right above input box promptTitle = "Youtube MPV Youtube-DL",